 Divergent Responsibilities of CISOs and CIOs

-There are compelling reasons to reconsider having CISOs report to CIOs:
+There are compelling reasons why CISOs should not report to CIOs:

 - Differing Focus: The CIO manages the organization's technological infrastructure, whereas the CISO prioritizes cybersecurityCybersecurity refers to the practice of protecting computers, networks, programs, and data from unauthorized access, damage, or attack.
 It involves a range of strategies and technologies designed to safeguard digital assets from cyber threats like hacking, viruses, and data breaches.
 Cybersecurity measures are essential to prevent sensitive information from being stolen or tampered with, and to ensure the smooth functioning of digital systems.
 This field is increasingly important in our connected world, where a lot of personal, financial, and business activities are conducted online.